KristinaChuang/sportradar/.ipynb_checkpoints/README-checkpoint.md

 ## Overview

-This project provides a comprehensive analysis of programmatic advertising data and the impact of the 2022 World Cup on advertising metrics.
+This project is a comprehensive analysis of programmatic advertising data and the impact of the 2022 World Cup on advertising metrics.
 The work is divided into three main tasks: analyzing ad impressions and conversions, generating insights from the World Cup 2022 data, and preparing a presentation to summarize the findings.

 ## Table of Contents
 1. [Introduction](#introduction)